gvwilson/sensibleadventures/nardica/nardica.md

 Wales pressed his palm against the nearest corner of the control panel.
 The images from the ship's cameras slid aside to make room for a larger one.

-It took Iffy a moment to recognize the ocean seen from on high through a fisheye lens.
+Seen from on high through a fisheye lens, the ocean looked like a gray sheet of plastic litter.
 The irregular lines running diagonally across it were wave crests, and the speck near the bottom was the *Guinevere*.
-There was a whole lot of nothing around them, she realized with a chill.
+There was a whole lot of nothing around them,
+Iffy realized with a chill.

 "Have you sent a distress call?"
 Wales asked quietly.

 Uncle Jack scowled.
-"Nearest shout I got back is a hundred kay east, but they're smaller'n we are.
+"Nearest shout I got back is a hundred kay east, but they're smaller'n we are an' too scared to fight.
 Halley wasn't much interested 'til I told them our friends looked military.
-Then they made noises about looking into it and dropped off comms, and then the shadding comms dropped out."
+Then they made noises about looking into it and dropped off comms.
+And then the shadding *comms* dropped out."
-He pointed at a small image in the corner of the control panel that was blinking an orange warning.
+He jabbed a finger at a small image in the corner of the control panel that was blinking an orange warning.
-Whoever was hunting them was jamming their transmissions.
+Whoever was hunting them was blocking their transmissions.
+They were on their own.

 "All right, let's get a good look at you,"
 Wales said under his breath.